wp-plugins/delicious-wishlist-for-wordpress/readme.txt

 This section describes how to install the plugin and get it working.

-1. Upload  the `wp-delicious-wishlist` directory to the `/wp-content/plugins/` directory
+1. Upload  the `delicious-wishlist-for-wordpress` directory to the `/wp-content/plugins/` directory
 1. Activate the plugin through the Plugins menu in WordPress
 1. Fill in all the fields in the options page of the plugin
 1. Create a new page